AnnieMahajan454/Smart-Construction-Planner/PEDESTRIAN_FEATURES.md

 ```

 ### 2. Switch to Pedestrian Mode
-- In the sidebar, select **"🚶‍♀️ Pedestrian View"** from the User Mode radio button
+- In the sidebar, select **"Pedestrian View"** from the User Mode radio button
 - Choose your city from the dropdown menu

 ### 3. View Quick Stats